 The following files must be uploaded during the submission/revision process:

-Note: when a manuscript needs revision, the author is forced to upload the revised manuscript as a “new manuscript main file” in the corresponding tab for each round of the revision process along with the “response to reviewers” table.
-Failure to do so will result in continuous reminders from the IJVLMS webmail service to revise the manuscript, and the Executive Editor will also not be able to send the author's responses back to the reviewer(s).
+Note: when a manuscript needs revision, only the corresponding author can access all the attached files sent by the Editor-in-Chief.
+Co-authors will not see some files in their accounts and have no access to upload the revised manuscript.
+The corresponding author is forced to upload the revised manuscript as a “new manuscript main file” in the corresponding tab for each round of the revision process, along with the “response to reviewers” table.
+Failure to do so may result in continuous reminders from the IJVLMS webmail service to revise the manuscript, and the Executive Editor may also be unable to send the author's responses back to the reviewer(s).

 Authors are encouraged to refer to the SAGER guidelines for reporting sex and gender information in study design, data analyses, results, and interpretation of findings: